Agoric/documentation/main/dapps/README.md

 - [`api/`](#api) defines the chain-connected server's `/api` HTTP endpoint.
 - [`ui/`](#ui) defines the browser user interface connecting users' personal wallets and the API server.

-Other files and directories in this toplevel folder should not typically be modified.
+Other files and directories in this top-level folder should not typically be modified.

 ### Contract directory